ministryofjustice/cloud-platform-go-get-module/README.md

 Once you have merged your changes into main github actions will deploy the app to dev (which is hosted on the live-2 cluster).
 Once your changes have been deploy you can find them in the `cloud-platform-go-get-module` namespace and the API can be found on [dev url](https://modules.apps.live-2.cloud-platform.service.justice.gov.uk/) When you are happy that there are no issues with this deployment you can release to production (which is hosted on the live cluster) by tagging a github release using semver eg. 1.2.3.
 Once the action has deployed the change you will find the API in the `cloud-platform-got-get-module-prod` namespace and the deployed to the [production url](https://modules.apps.live-2.cloud-platform.service.justice.gov.uk/)

+#### terraform in environments repo

+Originally, the deployment of terraform to live-2 was covered by an automated pipeline, we have since removed this pipeline as it wasn't being used.
+If you need to update the terraform/ cluster resources then you will need to manually deploy the terraform to live-2

 ### Usage

 ```bash get all route